frost-beta/node-mlx/README.md

 Some features are not supported yet and will be implemented in future:

-* Passing an array and a number to `mx.add`/`mx.multiply`/etc. would return an array with dtype of `float32` instead of the array operand.
 * The function passed to `mx.vmap` must have all parameters being `mx.array`.
 * The captured `inputs`/`outputs` parameters of `mx.compile` has not been implemented.